 Patients who don't complete the entire six-month antibiotic regimen are at risk of developing multidrug-resistant tuberculosis, which fails to respond to conventional treatment and is difficult and costly to treat.
 Like standard tuberculosis, drug-resistant tuberculosis is highly contagious.
 It afflicts 650,000 people worldwide, and the numbers are growing, according to the World Health Organization.

-A fingerprint reader (above), a low-cost laptop, and a GSM modem work together to scan a patient’s fingerprint, tracking visits and ensuring that patients complete a full course of TB medication."Drug-resistant TB is going to be the new plague that has the potential to wipe out millions," says Dr. Batra.
+"Drug-resistant TB is going to be the new plague that has the potential to wipe out millions," says Dr. Batra.